If you’re an ATV enthusiast, you might have wondered about the battery voltage of your quad.

 The most common voltage for ATV batteries is 12-volts.

-You only see 6-volt used on kids toy ATVs and never on full size adult ATVs.
-Even the gas-powered kids ATVs still use a 12-volt battery, but the even smaller electric ones can sometimes have a 6-volt battery.
+You only see 6-volt used on electric kid’s ATVs and never on full size adult machines.
+Even the gas-powered kids models still use a 12-volt battery.

 As you can see above, they all have a “20L” in the name.

-There are several factors to consider when buying a new ATV battery.
-Below, I’ve listed what you need to think about when buying your next ATV battery.
+There are several factors to consider when buying a new battery.
+Below, I’ve listed what you need to think about when buying your next one.

-- Size: 12-volt lead acid batteries come in many sizes, and it’s important you get one that is made to fit your ATV.
+- Size: 12-volt lead acid batteries come in many sizes, and it’s important you get one that is made to fit what you have.
 The most common size is a 20L, as covered in the last section.
-This size will fit the tight battery compartments of most ATVs and have the battery terminals on the side closest to the terminal wires.
+This size will fit the tight battery compartments of most models and have the battery terminals on the side closest to the terminal wires.

-- Durability: ATV batteries last 3 to 5 years if you do the proper maintenance and care for them.
-Some types of batteries, like sealed and AGM batteries, will last longer and require less maintenance.
-The manufacturer often ships the cheaper non-sealed version of the batteries, and while they work, going with the sealed or AGM batteries will be better overall.
+- Durability: 4Wheeler batts last 3 to 5 years if you do the proper maintenance and care for them.
+Some types, like sealed and AGM, will last longer and require less maintenance.
+The manufacturer often ships the cheaper non-sealed version, and while they work, going with the sealed or AGM options will be better overall.

-- Type: Lead acid batteries come in many types, from flooded, sealed and AGM.
+- Type: Lead acid batts come in many types, from flooded, sealed and AGM.
 Each type offers an advantage that I’ll cover in the next section.

 There does exist more types like the GEL and lithium, but they’re not as common and often a lot more expensive.
 Let’s go over each type to help you better understand which one works best for your needs.